5 Benefits of the Internet of Things (IoT) for SMBs

 User Advantages of IoT

-Before we dive into that, it must also be stressed that Internet of Things tech has significant benefits for end users that should not be underestimated.
+Before we dive into the major benefits of IoT technology for businesses, it must also be stressed that Internet of Things tech has significant benefits for end users.

-Consider the mobility that the IoT brings to workplaces—especially for employees who have to spend time outside the office such a salespeople or technicians.
+Consider the mobility that the IoT brings to workplaces—especially for employees who have to spend time outside the office such as salespeople or technicians.

 IoT is a boon for businesses operating with employees in areas like these, and employees are the first to reap the benefits.
-One study found that IoT implementation at scale helped contribute to improved levels of engagement from employees, leading to:
+One study found that IoT implementation at scale helped contribute to improved levels of engagement from employees, leading to improved:

 Since IoT is the increased connectivity of devices, the communication between these devices can help anticipate and fulfill the needs of users.